codeforboston/home-energy-analysis-tool/heat-stack/README.md

 - After updating pyodide with `npm install`, you must run this command to update the wasm files:
 `cp ./node_modules/pyodide/* public/pyodide-env/`

-To re-create the patch for py file support in `/patch`:
+To re-create the patch for py file support in `/patch` using [instruction](https://github.com/remix-run/remix/discussions/2468#discussioncomment-2639271):
 - edit the `node_modules/@remix-run/dev/dist/modules.d` file to add py, just like sql format.
 - edit the `node_modules/@remix-run/dev/dist/compiler/utils/loader.ts` to add py, just like sql format.
 - `npx patch-package @remix-run/dev`